baselime/docs/security/privacy.md

 Blocked keys will not be stored in Baselime.
 They will not be available in queries, visualisations or text-search fields.

-Data fields can be blocked in the Baselime Web UI or using the CLI.
+Data fields can be blocked in the Baselime web console or using the CLI.

 ```bash # :icon-terminal: terminal
 baselime keys block 'user.email' --namespace 'login-lambda'